Kody Clemens: Major leagues

 On May 30, 2022, the Tigers promoted Clemens to the major leagues when Robbie Grossman was placed on the injured list.
 On June 13, Clemens recorded his first major league hit, a single off of Lance Lynn of the Chicago White Sox.
 Two days later Clemens made his major league pitching debut in a game in which the Tigers were being blown out and used three position players to pitch after the game was out of reach, thus saving the bullpen.
 Clemens pitched one inning, soft tossing on orders of manager A. J. Hinch, and gave up one run.
 On June 25, Clemens hit his first major league home run, a three-run, go-ahead shot off of Joe Mantiply of the Arizona Diamondbacks, helping the Tigers win the game by a 6 to 3 score.
 Clemens was optioned back down to Toledo on July 12, but recalled nine days later.
-On September 5, Clemens again pitched in a rout of the Tigers, and while once again soft tossing, recorded the first MLB strikeout of his brief pitching career, against the 2021 American League MVP Shohei Ohtani of the Los Angeles Angels.
+On September 5, Clemens again pitched in a rout of the Tigers, and while once again soft tossing, recorded the first MLB strikeout of his pitching career, against the 2021 American League MVP Shohei Ohtani of the Los Angeles Angels.
 On October 4, Clemens hit his first career grand slam off of Seattle Mariners starter Justus Sheffield.